learnbyexample/Ruby_Scripting/chapters/Control_structures.md

 **********17**********
 ```

-* like the example above, often the body consists of single expression
+* like the example above, the body might consist of single expression only
 * for such cases, one can use single line version
-    * more than one expression can be specified, but such forms are best left for code golfing and [one-liners](https://github.com/learnbyexample/Command-line-text-processing/blob/master/ruby_one_liners.md)
+    * more than one expression can be specified, but such forms are best left for code golfing(See [Ruby one-liners](https://github.com/learnbyexample/Command-line-text-processing/blob/master/ruby_one_liners.md) for examples)

 ```ruby
 >> num = 42